KxSystems/docs-v1/docs/dashboards/orderbook.md

 _Clicked OrderID_

-: A View State Parameter.
-Stores value of OrderID (or other Events parameter) when user interacts with an Events Blotter – stored in a Data Grid separate to the Order Book Replay component.
+: A View State Parameter: displays the OrderID information of the order selected in the market-depth chart.

 _Pip Size_

-: Sets the pip size to determine the resolution of the chart; e.g. Forex pricing vs Equities
+: Determines the resolution of the chart; e.g. Forex pricing vs Equities

 ## Chart Highlight Rules